deadlyvipers/dojo_rules/introduction.md

 Hello their.
 My name doesn't count!
 I love .NET!
+No it's not Ruby, JavaScript, HTML & CSS, iOS or Electives.